Frequently Asked Questions

 The GP is also likely to use a cognitive screening test to review a person’s thinking, language and memory skills.
 A common assessment used is called the ‘Mini Mental Status Examination’ or MMSE.
 This involves asking a series of questions and establishing if the person can answer these correctly.

 The GP may refer the person for a brain scan – most likely an MRI scan or a CT scan – to establish what is going on in the person’s brain.
 If the scan shows evidence of some brain cell loss, combined with the history that the patient has reported, the doctor may then confirm a diagnosis of dementia.

 These results may then prompt the GP to refer the person to a specialist doctor, such as a geriatrician, neurologist or psychiatrist whose focus is understanding all aspects related to dementia and its impact on a person’s ability to function.

-In Australia, nearly 450,000 people are living with dementia.
+In Australia, it is estimated that over 470,000 people are living with dementia.

 Women are more likely to get dementia than men: in 2016, dementia became the leading cause of death for women in Australia.
 It is the third highest cause of death for men.

 According to Dementia Australia, three in 10 people over the age of 85 and almost one in 10 people over 65 have dementia.

 You can access Dementia Australia’s information on dementia statistics here.
 Additional information is also published by the Australian Bureau of Statistics here.

 It is possible to be in your 40s, 50s and 60s and to be diagnosed with dementia, although it is unusual.